achingbrain/munitorum/README.md

 #### Mechanicum Taghmata

 - Mechanicum Support Detachments can take up to 4 upgrades, what about Line Detachments?
-- Mechanicum Taghmata Krios, Karacnos and Triaros have the Walker special rule but are tanks
+- Mechanicum Taghmata Krios, Karacnos and Triaros have the Walker special rule but are tanks - is this intentional?
-- Mechanicum Ordinatus Minor Volkite Culverins have both AP4+ and AP6+
+- Mechanicum Ordinatus Minor Volkite Culverins have both AP4+ and AP6+ - which is correct?
 - Mechanicum Avenger Strike Fighters and Primaris Lighting have no stats - same as Imperial Militia?
 - Mechanicum Falchion has better CC and FF than Legion Falchion and better Volcano Cannon - TK(2D3) vs TK(D3+1)
 - Mechanicum Ordinatus Majoris Nova Cannon has no Fixed Forward Fire Arc rule?